Meet the Unstoppable Chef Misael Ramirez

 Chef Misael found himself working a second job at a large hotel in downtown Houston where he met a fellow cook currently enrolled in culinary school.
 This co-worker described food as art and a light bulb went off in Chef’s head.
 For the first time, he realized that cooking was his passion.
 It was more than a job – it was a calling and a career.

 Misael came to Truluck’s on a friend’s suggestion.
-He started as a lunch cook, and I can remember when the former Chef called me to sing his praises and say that Misael would be a future Chef for us.
+He started as a lunch cook, and we can remember when the former Chef called me to sing his praises and say that Misael would be a future Chef for us.
 He was 100% correct.
 Misael dedicated everything he had to learning every aspect of our kitchens.
 He learned the technique, the terminology, took English classes, and more.
 When the opportunity presented itself, he became our forever Chef.

 Misael shared, “I’ve never had the opportunity to work as we do.
 We work as a family.
 I appreciate everything so much and, if you will have me, I never want to leave.
 What’s special to me is that the United States gave me the opportunity and gave me a chance.”